Stop National Highways' toxic water pollution!

 Get National Highways to clean up its act

 We all know our rivers are polluted.
 However, it’s not just from sewage, or due to the inaction of failing water companies.
-What is less talked about, but in many ways worse than sewage, is road runoff.
-Every time it rains, a toxic brew of oil, particulate matter, and microplastics from tyre and brake wear is washed off the roads, causing widespread pollution.
-For our busiest roads, National Highways (a government owned company) is failing to tackle this problem.
+What is less talked about is road runoff.
+Every time it rains, a toxic brew of oil, particulate matter, and microplastics from tyre and brake wear is washed off the roads and into our watercourses.
+Yet National Highways is failing to tackle this problem on our busiest and most polluted roads.

-Research by Stormwater Shepherds and Watershed Investigations found that National Highways is responsible for 25,000 road outfalls and soakaways which take this heavily polluted water and pour it directly into our rivers and groundwater.
-This can be into some of our most highly protected habitats.
-Yet, not only is National Highways failing to sort this mess out, the Environment Agency isn’t doing anything about it either!
+Research by Stormwater Shepherds and Watershed Investigations found that National Highways is responsible for 25,000 road outfalls and soakaways which pour this heavily polluted water directly into our rivers and groundwater.
+This can be into some of our most precious habitats.
+Yet, despite identifying 1,236 “high risk” outfalls and soakaways, National Highways is now only proposing to tackle just 182 (less than 15%) of those at high risk before 2030 - less than one per cent of the total.
+This is not good enough.

-Even National Highways' own regulator, the Office of Rail and Road (ORR), is looking the other way.
-It seems only public outrage will lead to any change.
-As the government is currently drawing up National Highways’ next 5-year budget this is the perfect time to show how important this issue is.
+With regulators like the Environment Agency and the Office of Rail and Road looking the other way, it seems only public outrage will lead to change.
+As the government is currently drawing up National Highways’ next 5-year budget it’s the perfect time to show how important this issue is.

 Not a single river in England is in good overall health